davidlsharp1/EasyORM/README.md

 The easiest thing is to get a free azure account and point it to a SQL Server database to test.
 Limitations: It does not currently support relating objects.
 My goal was simplicity and overhead from the recurring reflection and the additional queries for related objects was something I didnt want to add.

+This was a learning experience so PR's are welcome.

 ## First Steps:
 1. The ORM has a public property called ConnectionString that needs to be set before you can interact with the database.
 ```